spacetimeengineer/mupy/README.md

 ## Road-map

 ### Build a community
 This kind of thing wont go far without a community.
-This community would provide real goals, like real projects that can help us do bigger and better things like infrastructure.
+This community would provide real goals, like real projects that can help us do bigger and better things like infrastructure or innovation.
 I know it sounds crazy but why not.
+For my purposes mupy is basically finished but the community may identifyworthwhile proposals for features.

-### Redesign model
+### Redesign model (perhaps in a different language)
-These kinds of complex systems always benefit from a rebirth into a more advanced or integrated form.
-Currently this version is a package with hobbled together applications making things work and even well but it is not optimal and cannot do certain things I want it to do.
+All programming all starts with a model.
+The more efficient the model the more efficient the programming.Every time you rebuild a system from the ground up you can identify deeper problems which when solved leads to more efficiency.
+This creates more automation power and longevity.
+It also keeps us smart.

 ### More family codes
 More family codes means more parts to print or more possible things to assemble.
+This has an exponential effect.
 This will reinforce the integrity of mupy and the likelihood to attract users.
 Additionally we want to add constraints that keep certified families clean of defunct parts which should not or could not be printed.

 ### More scripts codes
 We need people to request like inventions or something with an emphasis on modular development so that we can assemble advanced systems together.
 Coordination will need to be had and this means people taking leadership.

-### Automate certification
+### Design a package manager
-Basically convert scripts to family codes and type codes with all parametrizations and encoding schemes built into some certification object.
+This is essential.
+While from the point of view of python itself, mupy could effectivly created packages on it's own with mupy nstalled and for now it is the best we have but eventually it would be extremely beneficial to write mupy scripts which assembly and operational animations built in that are themselves callable as a system-codes.
+This would give a higher level of abstraction to the creations of the community.
+It also serves as an additional compression layer saying memory for temporary comute time.

 ### Implement name spaces
 It is unclear if family codes serve as name spaces but these are essentially needed for implementing some kind of package manager application.
 ### Implement manufacturing codes